AMRC-FactoryPlus/amrc-connectivity-stack/docs/installation.md

 ### Configure DNS

 This Chart creates a load balancer on your Kubernetes cluster that exposes all services at various subdomains.
-Please ensure that you have a wildcard DNS entry configured to direct all `*.<baseURL>` requests to your Kubernetes cluster.
+Please ensure that you have both a wildcard DNS `A Record` configured to direct all `*.<baseURL>` requests and a root `A Record` to direct all `<baseURL>` requests to your load balancer IP.

 ### Configure TLS

 #### Production deployment

-If `acs.secure` is set to `true` in your deployment (enabled by default) then you must also create a wildcard TLS secret on the cluster in the`default` namespace with the same name as the value specified in `acs.tlsSecretName` _before_ installing ACS.
-The TLS certificate must be valid for all domains covered by the wildcard DNS entry.
+If `acs.letsEncrypt.enabled` is true (default) then ACS will utilise `cert-manager` and Let's Encrypt to automatically issue and renew TLS certificates for your ACS installation.
+Please note that the cluster will need internet access for this to work.

+> Please ensure that you set a valid email address in `acs.letsEncrypt.email` before installing.

 #### Development (insecure) deployment

-To deploy a development/testing instance without TLS set `acs.secure` to `false` and ensure that you update the `traefik.ports.web.expose` and `traefik.ports.mqtt.expose` values to `true` in your `values.yaml` file.
+To deploy a development/testing instance without TLS set:

+- `acs.secure` to `false`
+- `acs.letsEncrypt.enabled` to `false`
+- `traefik.ports.mqtt.expose` to `true`

 ## Install ACS